DIVISION:

 COLLABORATING RESEARCHERS:

-Dr. Providence Moyo, Prof. Paul Fourie, Dr. Elma Carstens, Dr. Wilma du Plooy (CRI), Prof. Francois Halleen, Prof. Lizel Mostert, Dr. Cheryl Lennox, Prof. Aletta van der Merwe (SU), Prof. Jacquie van der Waals (UP)
+Dr. Providence Moyo, Prof. Paul Fourie, Dr. Elma Carstens, Dr. Wilma du Plooy (CRI), Prof. Francois Halleen (Villa), Prof. Lizel Mostert, Dr. Lindy Rose (SU), Prof. Jacquie van der Waals, Prof. Teresa Coutinho (UP), Dr Minette Havenga (ARC), Prof. Vladimiro Guarnaccia (University of Torino)

 RESEARCH CONDUCTED: